CDRH/datura/docs/project_cather.md

 2. Download the data git repo: https://github.com/CDRH/data
     - currently, this needs to be set to the "es" branch
 3. Download the data_cather repos into data/projects
 4. cd into the data repo from a terminal.
 When RVM is installed, this will set the correct Ruby version.
-If you don't have that verison installde, it will prompt you to install the correct version.
+If you don't have that verison installed, it will prompt you to install the correct version.
 5. run "bundle install" to install the code needed to run the data repo.

 ### Run on your computer